Levi-Huynh/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+        -describe breaks your test suite into components -it whereyou perform individual tests.
+Shouldn't be able to subdivide tests further than it.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+        -Surfaces bugs fatser
+        -reduces risk of regressions
+        -allows to trust code
+        -helps us think about edge cases
+        -acts as safetey net when making changes or refactoring -acts as documentation for the code
+        -encourages us to write more testable (better) code

 1. Mention three types of automated tests.
+    -Unit Testing: They test the smaller units of a software (often functions or methods) in isolation.
+There are usually many unit tests in a codebase, and because these tests are meant to be run often, they need to run fast.
+    -Integration Testing: In this level, several units of a software are tested as a group to ensure they work together correctly.
+    -End-to-end testing: E2E testing is where the whole application is tested, simulating real user scenarios closely.
+Because these tests are slow and expensive, it’s desirable that there be a thick “cushion” of unit tests in a codebase.

 ## Project Set Up